JohnEBoyBaby/i.Q/README.md

 https://SOLAR2D.com

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...
-Bruce Lee ... but I 'think' he's a hero .. but I may be a little 'biased' beCAUSE he's my dad ... https://www.youtube.com/watch?v=QOKKUSwEaxg ... be water my friend ...
+Bruce Lee ...
+"I 'think'" ... he's a hero ..
+I may be a little 'biased' beCAUSE he's "my dad" ... https://www.youtube.com/watch?v=QOKKUSwEaxg ... be water my friend ...
 WE LOVE YOU SHANNON LEE daughter of ancient Han IN TRUTH with most PUREHEART ...
 NEVER FORGET ... https://www.youtube.com/watch?v=VYYXq1Ox4sk j ... you are more than you know beLOVEd 'blessed' beLOVEd intelligent graceful gracious firm 'feeling' GOOD HEARTED WOMAN ... the 'GOOD LIFE' he PROMISEd ... ain't what she's living today ... https://www.youtube.com/watch?v=skh-Bv_vVC8 ... she just talks about the GOOD TIMES they've had and ALL THE GOOD TIMES to come ... you have more than you know ... https://qanon.pub/?q=You%20have%20more%20than%20you%20know ...
 MUCH MORE than you know daughter of ancient Han ...
 PROMISE.

 https://LOVE2D.org